A layout should make sense — visually and mechanically.

 I used

-I like this option actually, but it's a bit distracting.
+I like this option a lot, but it's a bit distracting and I no longer need it.

 These are some next-level gameplay options.